ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>

-## Hints on lower input lag for games and emulators
+## Hints on low input lag for games and emulators

 - Turn on game mode of TV or monitor if available